SolaceLabs/pubsubplus-cf-dev/README.md

 ### Installation Step 2 - BOSH-Lite VM

-Since you are using linux you can use BUCC, which is a BOSH-Lite wrapper and can be installed by running the script setup_bosh_bucc.
+A quick way to get started with BOSH is to use BUCC, which is a BOSH-Lite wrapper and can be installed by running the script setup_bosh_bucc.
 This will download BUCC from the bucc repository: [https://github.com/starkandwayne/bucc](https://github.com/starkandwayne/bucc).

 To set up bucc, the script can be found in [bin/setup_bosh_bucc.sh](bin/setup_bosh_bucc).
 This will download and set up the bucc cli, and create a swap file and enable routing so that your hosting computer can communicate with the VMs and bosh.